brokerize/client-js/README.md

 async function someBrokerizeActions() {
   const brokerize = new Brokerize({
-    /* provide implementations of fetch, AbortController and WebSocket that will be used for interacting with the API. */
+    /* provide implementations of fetch, AbortController and WebSocket that will be used for interacting with the API.
+If you leave out those dependencies, they will default to globally available implementations, which should usually work in browsers and newer Node.JS environments, but may fail in other JS environments that do not provide them. */
     fetch: ((url, init) => {
       return fetch(url, init)
     }) as any,